Kaija Schilde, Director

-For a full bio and publication list, please visit Professor Schmidt’s website.
+For a full bio and publication list, please visit Prof. Schilde’s webpage.

-Elizabeth Amrien (BA, Fordham University; MDiv, Yale University; MBA, Boston University) manages the programs and finances for the Centers for the Study of Europe and Asia at Boston University.
-At the Center for the Study of Europe she is also responsible for program development, internal and external outreach, and other new and ongoing initiatives.
-Previously, she served as managing director of the Institute for Human Sciences at Boston University (IHS), where she oversaw the strategic operation and development of the institute’s programs.
-Since 2002, she has organized nearly 200 high-profile public and scholarly events (lectures, panel discussions, exhibits, film screenings, and international conferences) at Boston University, featuring prominent politicians, policymakers, artists, activists, writers, and intellectuals.
-She has also overseen a number of fellowship programs and written several successful grants.
+Elizabeth Amrien (BA, Fordham University; MDiv, Yale University; MBA, Boston University) manages the programs and finances for the Center for the Study of Europe and the Center for Latin American Studies at Boston University.
+Elizabeth’s responsibilities include outreach and publicity, program development, grant writing, and oversight of other new and ongoing initiatives, including an active Visiting Researcher program.
+Previously, she served as managing director of the Institute for Human Sciences at Boston University (IHS), where for eight years she oversaw the strategic operation and development of the institute’s programs.

 Since 2002, Elizabeth has organized over 500 public and scholarly events (lectures, panel discussions, exhibits, film screenings, and international conferences) at Boston University, featuring prominent politicians, policy-makers, artists, activists, writers, and intellectuals.
 In the spring of 2015, she authored her fourth successful grant proposal to the European Commission Delegation in Washington DC, for a two-year project entitled “Getting to Know Europe: EU Future(s),” the goal of which was to launch a longer-term conversation on the future of Europe, what “Europe” means, and what its next steps ought to be.